 Earlier this week I was working on a new crepe recipe, which got me thinking about some of my go-to recipes in the breakfast-for-dinner department.
-Though there are a couple sandwich & crepe recipes, I realized that most fall into the omelette category.
+Though there are a couple of sandwich & crepe recipes, I realized that most fall into the omelette category.
 Suddenly, I was overcome with an intense desire to have a giant omelette, and instantly regretted the fact that I’d just used my only omelette filling-worthy ingredients in the crepes.
 Frantic, I started racking my brain for something I could throw inside: a lonely tomato?
 My last scallion?
-Cat treats?
-(Dear God, no!)
+Does Cat treat?
+(Dear God, no!).

 Fortunately, I remembered I had about four ripe avocados hangin’ out in Big Bowl, courtesy of my local Safeway’s killer sale on Haas avocados recently.
 At just $0.77/each, how could I resist, right?
 It took some work to get the right ones, since they were either too green or too ripe (bordering on spoiled).
 I chose the ripest of the green ones and let them ripen slowly until they were just perfect and ready to use in My Favorite Avocado Salad or any number of dishes (in my book, avocados can do no wrong).
 But this time around, I actually had the rest of the ingredients for guacamole, so I figured I’d whip up a fresh batch and make an old standby omelette that I’m surprised I haven’t posted here yet: the Guacamole Omelette.